comunet/aws-devsecops-cicd/README.md

 ```

 ## 3.4 Setup Source Control
-### 3.4.1 Create IAM User to access new CodeCommit Repo (if not already setup)
+### 3.4.1 Create IAM User to access new CodeCommit Repo (if not already setup) <!-- omit in toc -->

 1. Create an IAM User in the CODE account, put user in a new group 'CodeCommitUser', give the user the Managed Policy 'AWSCodeCommitPowerUser'.

 2. Navigate to the IAM Users you just created, go to the Security credentials tab, scroll to bottom of page.
 In 'HTTPS Git credentials for AWS CodeCommit' section, click 'Generate credentials' and the 'Download credentials'

-### 3.4.2 Connect to new GIT repo, copy code to LOCAL repo, Make initial COMMIT & PUSH
+### 3.4.2 Connect to new GIT repo, copy code to LOCAL repo, Make initial COMMIT & PUSH <!-- omit in toc -->
 Before you can run the Pipeline, you will the code-base in the repo you just setup.
 1. Create a HTTPS GIT connection to your repo
 2. Copy contents of code-base to local folder